wp-plugins/adsense-click-fraud-monitoring/readme.txt

 3. AdSense 4

 == Changelog ==
+= Version 1.7.8 =
+Fix: New declaration of method names.
+Prevent duplicate use of simple_html_dom function with third party plugins that use the same class.

 = Version 1.7.7 =
 * Fix: Error when checking URL for integrated div class
 * Fix: Change function name file_get_html to clickfraud_file_get_html